Naereen/web-sphinx/sublimetext.en.rst

 Heavier plugins, or plugins designed for a specific language:

-* The brilliant `SublimeLinter <http://sublimelinter.readthedocs.org/en/latest/installation.html>`_ enables verification at runtime code you write (Spyder does the same for Python, for example).
-Quite extraordinary!
+* The brilliant `SublimeLinter <http://sublimelinter.readthedocs.org/en/latest/installation.html>`_ checks the code you write for syntax error *as you write it* (Spyder does the same for Python, for example).
+Quite extraordinary! `Anaconda IDE <http://damnwidget.github.io/anaconda/IDE/>`_ is far more powerful but specific to Python.
+* `LaTeXing <http://www.latexing.com/>`_ (installable from `packagecontrol.io/packages/LaTeXing <https://packagecontrol.io/packages/LaTeXing>`_), improve support for \\(\\LaTeX{}\\).
-* `SublimeCodeIntel <https://packagecontrol.io/packages/SublimeCodeIntel>`_ is *supposed* to enable intelligent access to a program recognizing the definitions of variables, functions, classes, etc., it is expected to "jump" directly to the definition of any element of the program.
+* `SublimeCodeIntel <https://packagecontrol.io/packages/SublimeCodeIntel>`_ is *supposed* to enable intelligent access to a program recognizing the definitions of variables, functions, classes, etc., it is expected to "jump" directly to the definition of any element of the program (I do not like it).
 * `Emmet <http://emmet.io/>`_ (installable from `packagecontrol.io/packages/Emmet <https://packagecontrol.io/packages/Emmet>`_), improves writing HTML, CSS and Javascript documents quite magical.
-It takes time to master its features, but it's worth it!
+It surely takes time to master its features, but I guess it's worth it!
-* `LaTeXing <http://www.latexing.com/>`_ (installable from `packagecontrol.io/packages/LaTeXing <https://packagecontrol.io/packages/LaTeXing>`_), is *supposed* to improve support for \\(\\LaTeX{}\\).

 .. note:: Purely objective